yjunechoe/local_recurrence/README.md

 ## Scripts, and how to run them

 - `processing.R` is a processing script that grabs data from the CHILDES database and formats it for use in the `make_moving_window.R` script.
-The result of this script is provided in `data/tokens_data`, so this does not need to be ran (the data is formatted in parquet, with Hive-style partitioning - it looks strange but do not touch!).
+The result of this script is provided in `data/tokens_data`, so this does not need to be ran again.

 - `make_moving_window.R` runs the moving window algorithm using the data in `data/tokens_data`.
 It outputs some images to `img/` and generates a file `data/moving_windows/moving_windows_5.rds` by default (not provided).
-The `5` in the name reflects the size of the moving window, which updates automatically if you provide a different number for the size of the moving window in the script.
+The `5` in the name of the .rds file reflects the size of the moving window, which updates automatically if you provide a different number for the size of the moving window in this script.

-- `processing.R` is the main script.
-It takes the moving window data generated from `make_moving_window.R` and runs some analyses, mainly correlations.
+- `analysis.R` is the main script.
+It takes the moving window data generated from `make_moving_window.R` and runs some exploratory analyses, mainly correlations.
 Figures are saved to `img/`

 - `PbV_sims.R` is a standalone script that runs simulations on four variants of Propose but Verify.
+This also produces some figures saved to `img/`.
 To run this, make sure to also download `gold_training_parsed.csv` and `rollins_training.rds` from [this other repo](https://github.com/yjunechoe/Ling570_pset1) and put them in the root